State of Illinois

 Department of Human Services

-More than 100 Family Community Resource Centers (FCRCs) -- the local offices across the state -- provide a doorway to a variety of benefits, programs and services offered directly by us or through our contracted providers.
+Approximately 80 Family Community Resource Centers (FCRCs) -- the local offices across the state -- provide a doorway to a variety of benefits, programs and services offered directly by us or through our contracted providers.
 Cash assistance, SNAP (Supplemental Nutrition Assistance Program) and medical assistance are three benefits our customers most often seek through this division.
 Staff in each office assists families to apply for and receive these benefits and help link them to other state agencies and community-based organizations in their area for needed services.
 Customers are fully involved in their service planning and share responsibility for reaching their goals for self-sufficiency or maximum independence.
 Customers can also apply online through our Application for Benefits Eligibility (ABE) or over the phone at our call center.